laurosilvacom/awesomecheatsheets/content/Build-Custom-CLI-Tooling-with-oclif-and-TypeScript/07-test-node-js-clis-with-jest-and-oclif.md

 };
 ```

-A basic (non Oclif) jest test looks like this - it can be helpful (and much faster) to test core logic outside of Oclif commands:
+A basic jest test looks like this - it can be helpful to test core logic outside of Oclif commands:

 ```js
 // /test/jest/foo.ts